 Upon receiving an anonymous tip, the county sheriff and deputies raided their house in the middle of the night.
 They were told their marriage license was null and void under Virginia’s 400-year-old anti-miscegenation laws, and were jailed.

-From their they began the battle of their lives, and ultimately, in 1967, the historical U.S. Supreme Court decision in Loving v.
+From there they began the battle of their lives, and ultimately, on June 12, 1967, the historical U.S. Supreme Court decision in Loving v.
 Virginia, invalidated state laws prohibiting interracial marriage.

 There is clearly so much more to their story than this brief synopsis, but my hope is that if you’re not familiar with their journey to justice and equality, you will learn about their love for yourselves.
 If it’s not showing in your area it is now available on Blu-ray.